 Eliminate the chances of future compromises : Find the vulnerabilities that caused DC fallout and fix them so that similar events do not occur in future.

-Domain Controller, being the brain of Active Directory domain, needs special protection.
+Domain Controller, being the brain of the Active Directory domain, needs special protection.
 If the Domain Controller becomes the target of an attack, it is fatal to the entire organization.
-But there are many things one can do prevent such attacks, to secure domain resources, and to protect Active Directory.
-One of the most convenient ways is to try an Active Directory Auditing and Group Policy Auditing Tool.
+But there are many things one can do to prevent such attacks, secure domain resources, and protect Active Directory.
+One of the most convenient ways is to try an Active Directory Auditing software like Lepide Active Directory Auditor.